 — Fabrizio Romano (@FabrizioRomano) August 30, 2020

 The Argentine thought that his contract allowed him to leave while the club and La Liga said that any team wishing to buy him will have to pay his release clause of £700 million.
-That proved a deadend and Messi ended up staying for one more year before of course departing for free this term.
+That proved a dead-end and Messi ended up staying for one more year before of course departing for free to PSG.

 Aston Villa "hoped" Jack Grealish's release clause would never be met, says chief executive Christian Purslow.